ajaymache/bingo/README.md

 Now that you have understood the rules of the game let's look at an example :bulb:
 <p align="center"><img src ="images/custom_bingo.png" width = "400"/></p>

+- Consider rolling the two dices and outcomes after adding both of them are

 ### Simulating the game
 - You will find two folders in the bingo repository namely [images](images) and [notebooks](notebooks).
 The images folder has images which are intermediately used in the explanation in one of the ipython notebooks.
 The notebooks folder contains two ipython notebooks namely [bingo.ipynb](notebooks/bingo.ipynb), [play_bingo.ipynb](notebooks/play_bingo.ipynb) and a [bingo.py](notebooks/bingo.py) python script.
 - You shall notice that we are using the [bingo.py](notebooks/bingo.py) file as module in [play_bingo.ipynb](notebooks/play_bingo.ipynb).
 The [bingo.py](notebooks/bingo.py) is a simple python script as opposed to the [bingo.ipynb](notebooks/bingo.ipynb) which is a jupyter notebook.
 We converted the file to simple python script so that we could use it as a module in the [play_bingo.ipynb](notebooks/play_bingo.ipynb) file.